Mithgol/fido2rss/README.md

 * You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of Fido2RSS).

 After that you may run `npm test` (in the directory of Fido2RSS).
-Only the JS code errors are caught.
+Only the JS code errors are caught; the code's behaviour is not tested.

-**Note:** if you test a generated local RSS file by dragging and dropping it to Firefox, the file is not recognized as RSS.
+**Note:** if you also test a generated local RSS file by dragging and dropping it to Firefox, the file is not recognized as RSS.
 That's a known Firefox bug ([#420004](https://bugzilla.mozilla.org/show_bug.cgi?id=420004)) discovered in 2008.

 ## License